ARTbio/startbio/docs/scRNAseq_basics/preprocessing.md

 The `@data` slot is been updated with normalized UMI.

 !!! tip
-    There is a shortcut to access the metadata columns :
+    There is a shortcut to access the cell metadata columns :
     `object@meta.data$column == object$column`

 ## Identification of Highly Variable Genes (*HGV*)